LauraMarott/SocialGraphs/index.md

 ### [Review Investigation based on Rankings](https://lauramarott.github.io/SocialGraphs/RankingReviews)

-Here an anlysis of the user reviews of the movies is conducted to investigate the ranking divisions using text analysis.
+Here an anlysis of the user reviews of the movies (extracted with the IMDbPY package) is conducted to investigate the ranking divisions using text analysis.
 You can see this investigation [here](https://lauramarott.github.io/SocialGraphs/RankingReviews).

 ### [Investigation of Communities](https://lauramarott.github.io/SocialGraphs/Community)